EnigMoiD/enigmoid.github.io/projects/_posts/2014-05-12-posterize.md

 external: [[github, 'https://github.com/madisonmay/posterize']]

-header: ['We wrote a parallel program that reduces the color space of an image and smooths the edges.', 'It produces a nice "posterize" effect that generates images like the one in the banner from images like the one in the description.
-To write this program, we had to break the problem into simple, serial processes that could be performed on individual pixels of an image.']
+header: [
+'We used a GPU parallel programming library to implement a "posterize" image filter.', "We used NVIDIA's [CUDA](http://en.wikipedia.org/wiki/CUDA) to interface with the NVIDIA GPUs (graphics processing units) in our laptops.
+GPUs are comprised of hundreds to thousands of simple, slow CPUs -- enough processors that running one thread per pixel is common to the point of being the norm.
+Writing the filter was an exercise in C++ in addition to CUDA and parallel programming -- we used OpenCV to read the images and filter a webcam feed in real time.
+The filter produced the image in the banner from the image in the project description box.
+We tuned the parameters to get images that we thought looked nice."
+]
 ---